nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

       gid: 102
 ```

-`security.authentication` is for configuring the OAuth provider used
+`security.authentication` is for configuring the OAuth Provider or
-for authentication.
-Currently, the configuration shows GitHub but Auth0
+password based authentication used for authentication.
+Currently, the
+configuration shows GitHub but Auth0 and password based is also
-is also supported.
+supported.

+For Auth0 based authentication.

 ```yaml
 security: